okx/okexchain-docs/building-modules/gas-back-module/developer-dividend-project-operation-guide.md

 - `contract`: contract address.
 After registering, call this contract (initiate transaction) to proportionally distribute the handling fee dividend to the designated recipient.

 - `deployer`: contract deployer.
-The deployer has to be this registered contract's initiator (for the currently connected wallet address).
+The deployer has to be this registered contract’s initiator (for the currently connected wallet address).

 ```Python
 exchaincli tx feesplit cancel \